 This guide is for routers that contain a VDSL modem.
-If you are using a router connected to a VDSL modem (these used to be supplied by BT Openreach as part of the fibre installation) the the username, password and encapsulation setting shown below are all you should need.
+If you are using a router connected to a VDSL modem (these used to be supplied by BT Openreach as part of the fibre installation) then the username, password and encapsulation settings shown below are all you should need.

 A majority of routers have a web based interface that can be accessed by typing in the IP Address of your router into your web browser address bar.
 This address is typically http://192.168.1.1 but can differ depending on the router manufacturer and model, your router manual will be able to give you further information on this.

 These are the general connection settings a typical VDSL (FTTC) router will require:

 Multiplexing, VPI and VCI are not needed and can be left as the defaults.

 MTU: Set to auto if available or 1500

 VLAN tagging on (some routers do not have this setting and some will describe VLAN as 802.1q)

 For single static IP connection the connection should be set to retrieve the WAN IP, DNS and gateway automatically

 Check out some of our customer testimonials below: